ChesterHsieh/ChesterHsieh.github.io/_posts/Paper Review/2020-04-01-ML&Design Pattern.md

 ---
 layout:     post
-title:      Designing Data-Intensive Applications Note
-subtitle:  Steps into system design
+title:     ML &  Desgin pattern
+subtitle: To answer the gap between SW/DS
-date:       2020-03-13
+date:       2020-04-01
 author:    Chester
 header-img:
 catalog: true
 tags:
    Book
+   paper
 ---

 # Motivation
 How many design patterns?
 I guess there's limited number for that?
 Once you DS "How many different categories of ML question?"
 The number is very shocking.
 24 or More.